luis-hens/lhserver_apache/README.md

-# lhserver_apache
+# Apache Setup Script

-A script to setup a site with Apache in Ubuntu Server
+A project for the bootcamp "Linux Experience" from [dio.me](dio.me)
+To get everything done right, run the script as root in Ubuntu Server.